ec-jrc/KCEO-Glossary/docs/quality_indicator.md

 ## 1 Definition

-A quality indicator shall provide sufficient information to allow all users to readily evaluate the “fitness for purpose” of the data or derived product.
-A Quality Indicator may be a number, set of numbers, graph, uncertainty budget, or a simple “flag”.
+A quality indicator shall provide sufficient [Information](../information) to allow all [users](../user) to readily evaluate the “fitness for purpose” of the [Data](../data) or derived product.
+A Quality Indicator may be a number, set of numbers, graph, [Uncertainty](../uncertainty) budget, or a simple “flag”.

 ### Notes